Superconcentration in surface growth: Proof of Theorem

 Next, suppose that $t$ is even and $x$ is odd.
 Then $h(t+1,x) = g(t,x)$.
 But in this case, we also have $g(t,x)=h(t,x)$.
 Thus, $h(t+1,x)=h(t,x)$.
 This shows that the growth of $h$ is governed by the same rule as that for $f$ at even times.
 A similar argument shows that this is also true at odd times.

 Since $h$ has the same law as $f$, it suffices to obtain the required variance bound for $h(t,x)$.
-This, on the other hand, holds if a similar bound holds for the variance of $g(t,x)$.
+This, on the other hand, holds if a similar bound holds for the variance of $g(t,x)$, because $h(t,x)$ is equal to either $g(t,x)$ or $g(t-1,x)$, deterministically depending on $t$ and $x$.
 We will show this using Theorem \ref{equivthm2}.
 There are two steps in showing this.
 First, we have to show that the growth of $g$ is governed by the equation \eqref{kpzevolve2} for some suitable function $\phi$ that has the monotonicity and equivariance properties, and is Lipschitz in the noise variable.
 The second step is to show that $g$ is subrough, with a suitable quantitative bound.

 We will actually carry out the second step first.
 Since $h$ has the same growth mechanism as $f$, it satisfies the constraint that $|h(t,x)-h(t,y)|\le1$ for any two neighboring points $x$ and $y$.
 Thus, we have that for any $t$ and any $b,b'\in B$,